MontaineHOA/CCnR/13_building_and_landscaping_restrictions.md

 No signs, billboards, or other advertising structure or device shall be displayed to the public outlook on any Lot, except one sign not to exceed four (4) square feet in area, may be placed on a Lot to offer the Lot for sale or rent.
-All such signs shall be of a q uahty equivalent to those used by Declarant.
+All such signs shall be of a quality equivalent to those used by Declarant.
 Furnished model homes may have more than one sign for advertising purposes.